 - (A) Residential density shall not exceed the maximum number of allowable dwelling units per acre as specified within Table 2.2. - (B) To calculate residential density multiply the available lot acreage by the maximum number of allowable dwelling units per acre.
 If calculation does not result in a whole number, round down to closest whole number.
 Example: in the Agricultural-Residential Zoning District the maximum dwelling unit per acre = 2, and the minimum lot size = 1 acre, if a property is 3.15 acres, then 3.15 acres x 2 du/a = 6.3 units, rounding down there can be up to 6 dwelling units on the property. - (C) As only one principal structure can be located on one lot, except in the Village District (as per Section 4.7), all allowable dwelling units must be located within one structure and would therefore be considered a multi-unit dwelling.
-Multiple, standalone dwelling units in Districts outside the Village District may be allowable if proposed as a Planned Unit Development (PUD). - (D) An Accessory Dwelling Unit (ADU) does not count when calculating density. - (E) An application to add a dwelling unit to an existing residential structure will be subject to the level of review required for the number of dwelling units in the completed structure (including pre-existing units), as specified in Table 2.1, unless the proposed dwelling unit meets the requirements of an ADU.
-There shall be the only one ADU on the property.
-The Zoning Administrator may approve an application to add the sole ADU on a property without regard to the number of existing dwelling units.
-A two-unit dwelling proposing to add a third unit shall be considered a multi-unit dwelling - (E) .
-A two-unit or multi-unit dwelling seeking to develop additional dwelling units in an accessory structure shall be approved as part of a PUD.
+Multiple, standalone dwelling units in Districts outside the Village District may be allowable if proposed as a Planned Unit Development (PUD). - (D) An Accessory Dwelling Unit (ADU) does not count when calculating density. - (E) An application to add a dwelling unit to an existing residential structure will be subject to the level of review required for the number of dwelling units in the completed structure (including pre-existing units), as specified in Table 2.1, unless the proposed dwelling meets the requirements of an ADU.
+There shall be the only ADU on the property.
+The Zoning Administrator may approve an application to add the ADU on a property without regard to the number of existing dwelling units.